-c) Helping mourners, visitors and genealogists
+c) Helping mourners and visitors

 Reference has also been made to the need for seats, shelters and toilets to facilitate mourning, contemplation and visitation.
 There is also an overarching need to make it easier to find sections and plots within them.